 If there is a new update, check the latest version available against the version installed on your computer.
 If the version is greater than the one you have, then you can go ahead and download the update.

 Installing a new BIOS update doesn’t have one set of steps that you can use on every computer.
-The instructions will always vary per manufacturer, and even device model, as such make sure to follow the steps from your device manufacturer’s support website.
+The instructions will always be different per manufacturer, and even device model, as such make sure to follow the steps from your device manufacturer’s support website.

 Before updating to a new version, always make sure to close any running application, and if you’re working on a laptop, make sure to keep it plugged into a power source.
 Although most of the time it is safe to update your system’s BIOS, if you lose power, your device may stop booting.